Malaysia's Residential Property Market Analysis 2025

 Key interest rates kept unchanged

-In September 2024, the BNM's Monetary Policy Committee (MPC) left its Overnight Policy Rate (OPR) unchanged at 3.00%, amidst expectations that economic growth will improve in 2024, supported by the recovery in exports and resilient domestic demand.
-To tame inflation, the central bank hiked the key rate five times since May 2022, with a cumulative increase of 125 basis points.
+To tame inflation, the central bank hiked the key rate five times from May 2022 to May 2023, with a cumulative increase of 125 basis points.
 The key rate has been unchanged since.

 The mortgage market is expected to continue growing during the remainder of the year, buoyed by fundamentally strong demand coupled with the support of the government through several housing initiatives.